jamietre/CsQuery/README.md

 ##### Missing CSS selectors

-Some CSS3 pseudo-classes have not been implemented yet; this should be finished very shortly.
-Anything that is **not** here has been implemented, or is not relevant in this context.

-Pseudo-classes **not yet implemented**, but will be:

-    :nth-last-child(N)
-    :nth-last-of-type(N)

-**Not targeted for implementation:**
+Some parts of the CSS selection language have not been implemented; in each case it's because the selector doesn't make sense without a browser UI context.
+The only exception is

     :lang(C)

-<i>:lang may eventually be added, but is slightly more complex because it depends on environmental information in the browser.
-I'm not sure it makes sense.</i>

-UI related:
+"lang" may eventually be added, but it's unique in that it depends on environmental information in the browser.
+I am not planning to implement it at this time.
+You can still use the attribute selector to target nodes specifically identified with the "lang" attribute, e.g. `[lang|='en']` which would match "en-uk" and "en-us", for example.
+It will only return nodes that actually have the attribute, though, and not nodes that inherit it.
+In the correct browser implementation of `lang(C)`, every otherwise unmarked node would be returned for the default langauge of the document.

+Complete list of other unimplemented pseudoselectors:

+<i>UI related</i>

 	:link
 	:hover